AI-AVATAR-BANGLADESH-LTD/docs/Terms_and_Conditions.md

 - Some data may be retained for legal or safety purposes

 ### **8.4 Third-Party Data Processing**
+**EXPLICIT CONSENT TO THIRD-PARTY DATA SHARING:**

-- User content may be processed through third-party AI APIs for service provision
+- **User content WILL be processed through third-party AI APIs for service provision**
-- We ensure appropriate data protection agreements with all third-party providers
-- Third-party processing is limited to service delivery purposes only
-- Users consent to necessary third-party processing when using AI features
+- **By using this app, you provide explicit, informed consent to share your data with third-party AI services**
+- **This includes but is not limited to OpenAI, Google AI, Anthropic, Microsoft, Amazon, and other AI providers**
+- **Your text inputs, images, questions, and all generated content will be transmitted to these services**
+- **Third-party AI providers may use your content for their own purposes including model training**
-- We monitor third-party compliance with data protection standards
+- **We cannot control what third-party providers do with your data beyond our contractual agreements**
+- **Third-party processing is NOT limited to service delivery purposes only**
+- **Users acknowledge that third-party AI services may have different privacy standards**
-- Data processed by third parties is subject to their respective privacy policies
+- **Data processed by third parties is subject to their respective privacy policies which may be less protective**
+- **We monitor third-party compliance but cannot guarantee their data handling practices**
+- **No refunds or compensation will be provided for third-party data processing concerns**
+- **This consent cannot be withdrawn while continuing to use AI features of the app**
+- **Users waive all rights to object to third-party AI data processing**

 ---